2sic/2sxc-docs/2sxc Docs Generator/how-to/dotnet-razor-csharp-overview.md

-# DotNet / C# / Razor API Documentation for DNN / 2sxc
+# DotNet / C# / Razor API Documentation for Dnn / 2sxc

 This page has moved to [](xref:NetCode.Index)